-- (b) activities or communications necessary to comply with the requirements of: - (i) applicable securities laws; and

-(ii) (ii) Exchange requirements or the by-laws, rules or other regulatory instruments of any other self-regulatory body or exchange Exchange having jurisdiction over the Company Corporation;

-- (c) communications by a publisher of, or writer for, a newspaper, magazine or business or financial publication, that is of general and regular paid circulation, distributed only to subscribers to it for value or to purchasers of it, if: - (i) (i) the communication is only through the newspaper, magazine or publication; and - (ii) (ii) the publisher or writer receives no commission or other consideration other than for acting in the capacity of publisher or writer; or - (d) (d) activities or communications that may be otherwise specified by thean Exchange. - "Investor Relations Service Providers" includes any Consultant that performs Investor Relations Activities and any Director, Officer or Employee whose role and duties primarily consist of Investor Relations Activities. - "Management Company Employee" means an individual employed by a Personcompany providing management services to the Corporation, which are required for the ongoing successful operation of the business enterprise of the Corporation, but excluding a Person engaged in Investor Relations Activities. - "Market Price" at any date in respect of the Shares shall be the volume weighted average closing price of the Shares on the Exchange, for the five trading days immediately preceding the Date of Grant (or, if such Shares are not then listed and posted for trading on the Exchange, on such stock exchange on which the Shares are listed and posted for trading as may be selected for such purpose by the Board); provided that, for so long as the Shares are listed and posted for trading on the Exchange, the Market Price shall not be less than the market price, as calculated under the policies of the Exchange.
-In the event that such Shares are not listed and posted for trading on any Exchange, the Market Price shall be the fair market value of such Shares as determined by the Board in its sole discretion; - "Officer" means an officer (as defined under Securities Laws) of the Corporation or of any of its subsidiaries; - "Option Shares" means Shares issuable by the Corporation upon the exercise of outstanding Options; - "Participant" means an Officer, Employee, Consultant, Management Company Employee, an Investor Relations Activities Service Provider or Director to whom an Award has been granted under this Plan; - "Participant's Employer" means with respect to a Participant that is or was an Employee, the Corporation or such subsidiary of the Corporation as is or, if the Participant has ceased to be employed by the Corporation or such subsidiary of the Corporation, was the Participant's Employer;
+- (b) activities or communications necessary to comply with the requirements of: - (i) applicable securities laws; and - (ii) Exchange requirements or the by-laws, rules or other regulatory instruments of any other self-regulatory body or Exchange having jurisdiction over the Corporation; - (c) communications by a publisher of, or writer for, a newspaper, magazine or business or financial publication, that is of general and regular paid circulation, distributed only to subscribers to it for value or to purchasers of it, if: - (i) the communication is only through the newspaper, magazine or publication; and - (ii) the publisher or writer receives no commission or other consideration other than for acting in the capacity of publisher or writer; or - (d) activities or communications that may be otherwise specified by an Exchange.

+"Investor Relations Service Providers" includes any Consultant that performs Investor Relations Activities and any Director, Officer or Employee whose role and duties primarily consist of Investor Relations Activities.

+"Management Company Employee" means an individual employed by a company providing management services to the Corporation, which are required for the ongoing successful operation of the business enterprise of the Corporation, but excluding a Person engaged in Investor Relations Activities.

+"Market Price" at any date in respect of the Shares shall be the volume weighted average closing price of the Shares on the Exchange, for the five trading days immediately preceding the Date of Grant (or, if such Shares are not then listed and posted for trading on the Exchange, on such stock exchange on which the Shares are listed and posted for trading as may be selected for such purpose by the Board); provided that, for so long as the Shares are listed and posted for trading on the Exchange, the Market Price shall not be less than the market price, as calculated under the policies of the Exchange.
+In the event that such Shares are not listed and posted for trading on any Exchange, the Market Price shall be the fair market value of such Shares as determined by the Board in its sole discretion;

+"Officer" means an officer (as defined under Securities Laws) of the Corporation or of any of its subsidiaries;

+"Option Shares" means Shares issuable by the Corporation upon the exercise of outstanding Options;